gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 homely technology of every day living" (2017: 6).

-Discussing Hayek's work on *The Pure Theory of Capital*, Shackle dismisses the idea that science is pure ratiocination, disparate from emotion and belief:
+Discussing Hayek's work on *The Pure Theory of Capital*, Shackle rejects the idea that science is pure ratiocination, disparate from emotion and belief:

 "There must be some inspirational idea... before a man can gather the moral and